-The fair value of the Company's \$25 million drawdown under the unsecured credit facility at December 31, 2022 is based on the unadjusted quoted price for similar notes in active markets.
+The fair value of the Company's \$200 million and \$25 million drawn under the unsecured credit facility at December 31, 2023 and 2022 are based on the unadjusted quoted price for similar notes in active markets.
 See Note 8.
 Notes Payable for additional information on unsecured credit facility.